Copy. Paste. Ship.

 Write notes back to my vault under [path].

-The five above plus these ten cover ~80% of the prompts I run weekly.
+The five above plus these eighteen cover ~80% of the prompts I run weekly.
 Trigger phrases live with each.

 Deal post-mortem